Campaign posters in Uganda’s 2011 elections. Photo credit: Flickr/Gabriel White (CC BY-SA 2.0)

 NRM won 90 percent of the votes in Uganda’s 2018 local elections, the first in 12 years.
 Those elections lacked many of the basic features of democratic elections.
 For example, there were no secret ballots, but rather voters physically lined up behind their candidate of choice.

 For the upcoming elections, 37-year-old pop star Robert Kyagulanyi Ssentamu, better known as Bobi Wine, has emerged as a leading opposition candidate.
 Wine and Besigye announced an alliance in June 2020, joining together Wine’s People Power movement with the traditional opposition.
 The groups will coordinate their political program and campaigning activities ahead of the elections.
-However, it is unclear whether the groups will back a single presidential candidate.
+However, it is unclear whether the groups will back a single presidential candidate and they have been fighting with each other on social media.

 Musaveni is seen as an ally to Western governments on counterterrorism, despite concerns about human rights and civil liberties.
 Landlocked Uganda borders a number of regional hotspots, and has been involved in conflicts in both the Democratic Republic of Congo (DRC) and South Sudan, and tensions are generally on the rise in the Great Lakes region.